TLWFakhriAidil/nodepath-chat/.trae/rules/project_rules.md

 22. The provider that used in this are Wablas and Whacenter only, this will get from the device_setting_nodepath columns of provider.
 23. The system will used the instance from the device_setting_nodepath columns of instance for sending message.
 24. For testing flow will be using id_device FakhriAidilTLW-001, flow flow_ai_1756016272 and phone number 601137508067 for testing.
+25. The system will always do the run test simulaion wihtout ncgo and fix any error occurs.